Asthma Friendly Schools Mini-Grant Program

 - Include a brief description of how you plan to partner with others to build, implement, and sustain your asthma programming once mini-grant funding is gone.

 - Develop realistic measurable goals for each project.
-(See sample Goals (WORD) document below)
+(See sample Goals (WORD) document below).

-Please review the following documents before submitting the online application:
+Review the following documents before submitting the online application:

 Application form (PDF) - (Reference Document ONLY)

 Each grant recipient will be asked to complete an Outcomes Report for each project selected.
 Review the Outcomes Report while planning your project to ensure the questions can be answered when you complete your project.

 We ask that all documents, PowerPoint Presentations, and materials you create to support your project be shared with the MDH Asthma Program.
 These materials, with your permission, may be shared with other mini-grant applicants as examples for their projects.

 Confirmation and Notification

 MDH will send you an email confirmation that we have received your online application.
 If you have not received this confirmation within 2 weeks of your submission, please contact Susan Ross by email at email@example.com or 651-201-5629.